Beyond MMD: Evaluating Graph Generative Models with Geometric Deep Learning: Related Works

 In the following, two state-of-the-art GGM approaches are introduced. \paragraph{GRAN} \textit{Graph Recurrent Attention Network} (GRAN)~\cite{liao2020efficientgraphgenerationgraph} is an auto-regressive graph generative model that leverages the attention mechanism and Graph Neural Networks (GNNs) to generate graphs sequentially, simulating a growth process.
 The model generates blocks of nodes and their connections to the existing graph at each step.

 Let $G=(V,E)$ be an undirected, unweighted graph with node set $V$ and edge set $E$.
 GRAN models the distribution over graphs via their adjacency matrices $A^\pi$, where $\pi$ denotes a particular node ordering.
 Unlike traditional autoregressive approaches that sequentially generate each edge or node, GRAN adopts a block-wise decoding strategy.
 The adjacency matrix $A^\pi$ is generated row-wise in blocks of size $B$.
 Without loss of generality, we can assume that the graph is undirected and that the lower triangle $L^\pi$ is generated and $A$ is symmetric.
 If that's not the case, it can be easily achieved by generating the upper triangle in the same way.
-The model generates one block of $B$ rows of $L^\pi$ at a time, thus the number of steps to generate a graph is given by $T = \ceil*{N/B}$.
+The model generates one block of $B$ rows of $L^\pi$ at a time, thus the number of steps to generate a graph is given by $T = \ceil*{N/B}$, where $N = |V|$.
 The joint probability of connections in the graph $G$ is factorized as:

+where $L_{b_t}^\pi$ denotes the $t$-th block of $B$ rows in the lower triangular adjacency matrix $L^\pi$.
 At each generation step $t$, GRAN constructs an augmented graph called $G_t$, which includes the already generated nodes $\{b_1,\ldots,b_{t-1}\}$ and the current target block $b_t$, aiming at predicting the connectivity of $b_t$.
-Each node is initialized with a learned embedding via:
+Each existing node $i$ is initialized with a learned embedding based on its corresponding row in the partial adjacency matrix:

-while the embeddings for new nodes are set to zero.
+where $L_{i}^\pi$ is the $i$-th row of the lower triangular matrix generated so far, while embeddings for newly added nodes in block $b_t$ are initialized to zero.
 In the architecture, a fixed number $R$ (rounds) of GNN message-passing layers are then applied.
 In each layer, messages are computed as:

 with attention coefficient determined by: